dsunshi/dsunshi.github.io/_posts/2025-08-10-RAM_ROM_Optimization.md

 ## const v. #define

-This is compiler specific, but is a simple test.
-In an ideal world any variables that are declared as `const` should not be present in the binary (at least more than absolutely necessary).
+This hint is compiler specific, but is also a simple test.
+In an ideal world any variables that are declared as `const` should not be present in the binary (at least not more than absolutely necessary).
 However, it is possible that changing `const` variables to `#defines` will result in a different binary.

-I have seen a project that used auto-generated code that had several hundred `const` variables all with the value of `0`.
+Personally, I have seen a project that used auto-generated code that had several hundred `const` variables all with the value of
+`0`.
 Changing these from `unsigned char` to `#define` saved over 1kb of ROM.
 And yes every possible optimization for ROM saving was already set (in conjunction with application engineers from the compiler's company).